Learn how to grow cucumbers from garden experts at Miracle-Gro, including tips on planting cucumbers and growing cucumbers in pots.

 Plant cucumbers in a spot that receives 6 to 8 hours of sun daily.
 Select soil that provides a well-drained, nutrient-rich base.
-Fill containers with Miracle-Gro® Performance Organics® All Purpose Container Mix.
-For in-ground planting beds, mix 3 inches of Miracle-Gro® Performance Organics® All Purpose In-Ground Soil into the top 6 inches of soil.
-(Both soil mixes are enriched with aged compost.)
-If you're planting cucumbers in raised beds, fill beds with 100 percent organic Miracle-Gro® Performance Organics® Raised Bed Mix or equal parts garden soil and potting mix.
+Fill containers with Miracle-Gro® Moisture Control® Potting Mix.
+For in-ground planting beds, mix 3 inches of Miracle-Gro® Garden Soil All Purpose into the top 6 inches of soil.
+If you're planting cucumbers in raised beds, fill beds with Miracle-Gro® Garden Soil All Purpose or equal parts garden soil and potting mix.

 Choose the right pot size if you'll be planting cucumbers in containers.
 For non-vining or bush cucumbers, use a minimum pot size of 12 inches (5 gallons).
 With vining cucumbers, use a pot that's at least 24 inches across.

 When planting cucumbers, wait until soil temperature has warmed and there's no chance of frost in the forecast.
-The fastest way to grow cucumbers is to begin with strong, vigorous plants like those available from Bonnie Plants®.
+The fastest way to grow cucumbers is to begin with strong, vigorous plants.
 Already well on their way to maturity, they'll bring you that much closer to harvest time.
 Aim to set out young plants 1 to 2 weeks past your region's average last frost date.
 You can also grow cucumbers from seed started indoors, in Miracle-Gro® Seed Starting Potting Mix.
 You'll want to plant them about 2 to 3 weeks before the last expected frost date.

 Check the seed packet or stick tag for proper spacing for cucumber plants, usually 3 to 5 feet apart.
 If you're training vines on a trellis instead of letting them run along the ground, they can be planted closer together (6 to 9 inches apart).